Looking for a business loan

-The e-invoicing system now applies to more businesses via the CBIC’s CGST notification 01/2022 dated 24th February 2022.
-Indian businesses with an annual aggregate turnover of more than Rs.20 crore up to Rs.50 crore, as calculated in any preceding financial year from 2017-18 up to 2021-22, must begin generating e-invoices from 1st April 2022.
+The e-invoicing system applies to more businesses via the CBIC’s CGST notification 01/2022 dated 24th February 2022.
+Indian businesses with an annual aggregate turnover of more than Rs.20 crore up to Rs.50 crore, as calculated in any preceding financial year from 2017-18 up to 2021-22, are generating e-invoices from 1st April 2022.
+Currently, it applies to businesses with a turnover of more than Rs.10 crore from 1st October 2022.
+Soon, it will apply to those with turnover over Rs.5 crore from 1st August 2023.

 The article deep-dives into the details of the notification, preparedness, options, challenges and tested solutions such as Clear e-Invoicing to aid such businesses.